Den-moroz/BookHaven-api/Readme.md

 #### Feel free to reach out if you have any questions or need further details about any specific challenge faced during the development process.

 ## Conclusion
-The Bookstore API provides a solid foundation for building a book-selling platform.
+The BookHaven API provides a solid foundation for building a book-selling platform.
 Whether you're starting a new online bookstore or enhancing an existing one, this API can help you manage books, orders, and customers efficiently.
 Feel free to reach out if you have any questions or need assistance.

 ### **Happy coding!**